-By investing your time in the right affiliate marketing strategies, you’ll gradually accumulate streams of passive income.
+By investing your time in a good affiliate marketing course and by using the right affiliate marketing strategies, you’ll gradually accumulate streams of passive income.
 Fortunately, everything you need to know about getting started with affiliate marketing is included in this guide.
 Intrigued about the world of affiliate marketing?
 Read on!

 The affiliate marketing process works as follows: